Fall, Spring, Academic Year

 University of Iowa study abroad administrative fees are included for all participants.
 They are based on tuition set by the Iowa Board of Regents.
 Please check the Costs of Study Abroad page for more information on these administrative fees.

-A cost sheet detailing all estimated costs for the Fall 2015 session will be posted here during Spring 2015.
+A cost sheet detailing all estimated costs for the Fall 2015 session will be posted here during late spring 2015.

 The cost sheet captures the best possible estimate for all costs a participant on this program will be responsible for, including fees paid to UI as well as out-of-pocket costs and personal expenses, although actual spending amounts may vary.
 This information will be provided to the Office of Student Financial Aid to help determine your eligibility for aid for this program.